ChanglongLing/changlongling.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm **Changlong Ling**, a first-year PhD student in the [Interdisciplinary PhD Program in Urban Design and Planning](https://sites.uw.edu/urbdpphd/) at the **_University of Washington, Seattle_**, advised by Prof. [Qing Shen](https://urbdp.be.uw.edu/people/qing-shen/).
-Before coming to UW, I earned a master's degree in Urban Planning from Peking University, as well as dual bachelor's degrees in Economics and Urban Planning from Wuhan University.
-I have led several urban and transportation planning projects that have been implemented in cities such as Wuhan, Xuchang, Suizhou, Dongguan, and Heyuan.
-I view planning as a shared endeavor and enjoy working collaboratively to address real-world challenges.
-If you are interested in my work, feel free to reach out :)
+I'm **Changlong Ling**, a first-year PhD student in the [Interdisciplinary PhD Program in Urban Design and Planning](https://sites.uw.edu/urbdpphd/) at the **_University of Washington, Seattle_**, where I am advised by Prof. [Qing Shen](https://urbdp.be.uw.edu/people/qing-shen/).
+Before joining UW, I earned a master's degree in Urban Planning from Peking University and dual bachelor's degrees in Economics and Urban Planning from Wuhan University.
+I have led several urban and transportation planning projects that were implemented in cities such as Wuhan, Xuchang, Suizhou, Dongguan, and Heyuan.

 Research Interests
 -----
 **Urban Artificial Intelligence (AI)**: I’m interested in developing AI algorithms and statistical/data science methods to support the integration of automated vehicles and digital technologies into urban mobility systems.
-Responsible, Explainable, and Generative AI is utilized to support urban governance in smart cities by enhancing the economic effectiveness, systematic smartness, and environmental sustainability of future transportation, ultimately informing more equitable public policies.
-Research topics include, but are not limited to:
+I utilize responsible, explainable, and generative AI to enhance the economic effectiveness, systematic smartness, and environmental sustainability of future transportation, ultimately informing more equitable public policies.

+My current research topics include, but are not limited to:
 - **Automated and Sustainable Transportation**: Autonomous Vehicles for Public Transit, Transportation Decarbonization & Traffic Safety
-- **Digital Economy and Smart Cities**: Remote Work, Urban Sustainability, Transit-Oriented Development & Urban Networks
+- **Digital Economy and Smart Cities**: Remote Work, Urban Sustainability, Transit-Oriented Development, Urban Networks & Regional Integration
-- **Machine Learning and Causal Inference**: Causal Machine Learning, (Spatial) Econometrics & Optimization
+- **Machine Learning and Causal Inference**: Causal Machine Learning, Explainability, (Spatial) Econometrics, Uncertainty Quantification & Optimization

+I view planning as a collaborative endeavor and enjoy working with others to tackle real-world challenges.
+If you are interested in my work, feel free to reach out :)

 News
 -----